The 33 Best Austin Restaurants (2024 Edition)

 6. Spicy Boys

-Best for food truck + brewery
+Best for: food truck + brewery in Austin

 This is Austin after all, so you can expect to see just a few food trucks on this guide to the best Austin restaurants.
 And while Spicy Boys isn’t a new/trendy food truck in Austin, it has withstood the test of time, opened multiple locations, and consistently serves the BEST fried chicken sandwiches you can find in Austin.
 Full stop.